Categories: Uncategorized

 3. GRAND STAIRCASE AREA

-It is remote and infrequently visited, but contains the most extensive network of slot canyons in Utah.
+It is remote and infrequently visited, but it contains the most extensive network of slot canyons in Utah.

 The “Grand Staircase” marches northward from the North Rim of the Grand Canyon to the 9,000-foot edge of Utah’s High Plateaus.
 The succession includes, from south to north, the Shinarump Cliffs, the Vermilion Cliffs, the White Cliffs, the Gray Cliffs, and the Pink Cliffs.
 Each cliff band is separated by progressively higher terraces.